-This section of the Code does not apply to BBC services funded by the licence fee or grant in aid, which are regulated on these matters by the BBC Trust.
+This section of the Code does not apply to BBC services funded by the licence fee, which are regulated on these matters by the BBC Trust.

 To ensure that news, in whatever form, is reported with due accuracy and presented with due impartiality.